JRMurr/JRMurr.github.io/data/blog/rust-enviorment-and-docker-build-with-nix-flakes.md

 ```

 First we have to make a `rustPlatform` with our rust version.
-Then that will let us build our rust package with `rustPlatform.buildRustPackage`.
-This is the equivalent of `cargo build`.
+The platform will let us build our rust package with `rustPlatform.buildRustPackage`.
+This is the nix equivalent of `cargo build`.
 We need `cargoLock.lockFile` so nix can cache all of your project's dependencies based on your existing lock file.

 Now we can run `nix build`, then your project will be in the `result` folder again.
 In my case I can run `./result/bin/rust_nix_blog`.

-## Make a docker image
+## Make a Docker image

 Now that we have nix building the rust project making the docker container is quite easy.